 1. “Two roads diverged in a wood and I – I took the one less traveled by.” –Robert Frost

 I get why someone would share this – they feel they bucked the trend and did something different.
-It can take strength and courage to leave your job and head.
+It can take strength and courage to leave everything behind and go exploring.

-The underlying thing here, seems to be the desire to feel special.
-We all think we’re special (when no-one is but me).
+The underlying thing here seems to be the desire to feel special.
+We all think we’re special (when in fact only I am).
 But surely one of the most important lessons of adulthood is how important it is to be humble.
 Or at least to appear humble, even if you think you’re the best thing since the Gore-Tex travel banjo.

-As for missing the meaning, the Paris Review calls it ‘the most misread poem in America’, so there’s no shame in that.
+As for the meaning, the Paris Review calls it ‘the most misread poem in America’, so there’s no shame if you got it wrong.
 But now you know and I’ve broken it for you.
 Sorry about that.

 2. “The world is a book, and those who do not travel read only a page.” — Saint Augustine